During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Torshavn

-Torshavn the ‘capital’ of the Faroe Islands, and with a large harbour it’s also the main point of contact with the rest of the world.
+Torshavn the ‘capital’ of the Faroe Islands, home to a large harbour, is the main point of contact with the rest of the world.
 If you’ve been to Copenhagen, it’s exactly like a mini version of the Nyhavn with its brightly painted townhouses and boat-lined harbour.

 It might be small but it has a surprising number of excellent cafes and restaurants to keep you fuelled for all the sightseeing you’ll inevitably be doing on a trip to the Faroes.